MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-in-call-api.md

 ---
 title: Call an API in Android app by using native authentication
-description: Learn how to acquire multiple access token and call an API in Android app by using native authentication.
+description: Learn how to acquire multiple access tokens and call an API in Android app by using native authentication.

 author: kengaderdus
 manager: mwongerapk